 One of the benefits of the online programs at Escoffier Online International Culinary Academy is the flexibility afforded to students to continue or seek employment while they are engaged in their studies.
 An Escoffier education is meant as the springboard to a career in the foodservice industry.
-For those that need or want assistance, EOICA career services staff is ready to help with résumé-writing, job applications, and interviews, along with industry referrals, networking opportunities, job listings, and more.
-Both the culinary arts program and the pastry arts program contain a class devoted to career advancement, including résumé writing and interviewing skills and staff will assist with the externship process.
+For those that need or want assistance, EOICA career services staff is ready to help with résumé-writing, the job application process, and interview guidance, along with industry referrals, networking opportunities, job listings, and more.
+Both the culinary arts program and the baking and pastry programs provide skills designed to assist in career advancement, such as résumé writing and interviewing skill development opportunities and include staff that will assist with the externship process.
 Employment and externship decisions are outside the control of Escoffier Online International Culinary Academy.